sifonezzz/ScanStation/README.md

 Click the Translate button to open the translation view.
 Here, you can write the script and draw on the image to mark bubbles.
 Your work is saved automatically.

 Once pages are cleaned and placed in the Raws Cleaned folder, click the Typeset button.
-This view shows the cleaned page and the translated text, with buttons to open the image in an external editor like Photoshop.
+This view shows the cleaned page and the translated text, with buttons to open the image in external editors.

 After a page is typeset and placed in the Typesetted folder, click the Proofread button.
 This view shows a side-by-side comparison of the raw and typeset images for final checks.
 You can write corrections in the annotations box.
+These annotations then get circled on the status bar for other collaborators to fix.

 Track Progress: The sidebar on the right shows the status of every page (CL, TL, TS, PR, QC).
 The CL (Cleaned) and TS (Typeset) statuses update automatically when you add files to the corresponding folders.

 Finalize a Page: In the Proofread view, clicking the "Page is Correct" button will copy the typeset file to the Final folder, ready for release.

 4. Push Your Work
-To share your progress and make your files available to collaborators, you must push your changes to the remote repository.
+To share your progress and make your files available to other collaborators, you must push your changes to the remote repository.

 Navigate back to the main project screen.